gemesa/phantom-pass/docs/src/18-virtual-machine-instruction.md

 # Virtual machine (instruction-level)

 An LLVM pass that replaces arithmetic instructions with calls to a register-based VM.
-Instead of executing `add`, `sub`, `mul`, etc. directly, operands are stored into a global register file.
-Then `__vm_dispatch(opcode, dst, src0, src1)` executes the operation via the proper VM handler and writes the result back to a destination register.
-This means that before calling `__vm_dispatch`, the inputs must be copied into the `src0` and `src1` registers, and the result must be read from the `dst` register.
+Instead of executing `add`, `sub`, `mul`, etc. directly, operands are stored into a global register file and a bytecode blob is created for each instruction.
+Then `__vm_exec(bytecode_ptr)` reads the bytecode `[opcode, dst, src0, src1]`, executes the operation via the proper VM handler and writes the result back to a destination register.
+This means that before calling `__vm_exec`, the inputs must be copied into the `src0` and `src1` registers and the result must be read from the `dst` register.

 This is a simplified, instruction-level approach.
-Commercial tools usually virtualize entire functions or regions and hide control flow inside the VM.
-Here, we only virtualize individual operations while keeping branches and loops native.
+Commercial tools usually virtualize entire functions or regions, use a single bytecode stream with a fetch-decode-execute (FDE) loop and hide control flow inside the VM.
+Here, we create separate bytecode blobs per instruction and keep branches and loops native.

 Known limitations:
 - significantly increased code size
 - significantly increased runtime penalty
+- control flow remains visible (not virtualized)
+- no bytecode encryption
 - the VM can be easily reversed

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/18-virtual-machine-instruction).